japrada/TestChallenge/README.md

     * Emparejada
     * Multivalor

-13. Changing the order of the options before sending the question ("desordenar_opciones" field of the JSON definition file; optional, defaults to 'true')
+13.Changing the order of the options before sending the question ("desordenar_opciones" field of the JSON definition file; optional, defaults to 'true')

 ### 3.13.
 What improvements/enhancements could be made to the application?